civol/HDLRuby/README.md

 <shared signal>.select
 ```

-The select value starts from 0 for the first sequencer writing to the shared signal, and is increased by one per writing sequencer.
+The select value starts from 0 for the first sequencer writing to the shared signal and is increased by one per writing sequencer.
 For example, in the first example, for selecting the second sequencer for writing to `x` the following code can be added after this signal is declared:

 ```ruby
    x.select <= 1